Erez Marom Photography

 - Shared rooms in Uummannaq (there is no hotel in town, so we will utilize a very nice guesthouse located right above the port and share its large, comfortable rooms).
 There is no possibility of single room accommodation in Uummannaq, since the guesthouse only has 3 rooms, but the perfect location more than makes up for it!
 The guesthouse has very good WiFi.

-- Hotel accommodation in Ilulissat: superior rooms in a centra, cozy hotel.
+- Hotel accommodation in Ilulissat: superior rooms in the world's northernmost 4 star hotel.
 Single room accommodation possible.

 - Airport pickup and dropoff in both Uummannaq and Ilulissat.